Changepoint detection for dependent Gaussian sequences: Introduction

+The current paper contributes to the theory on changepoint techniques for serially correlated data.
+We develop a window-limited testing procedure with {\sc llr} test statistic (in the spirit of the {\sc cusum} method), and provide a method for selecting the threshold (function) such that the probability of raising a false alarm is low in every given window of data points, as motivated above.
+An advantage of testing data in windows rather than keeping the entire history of observations is that a change can be detected more quickly since it has a bigger impact relative to the (fewer) previous observations within the current window.
+Furthermore, the usual assumption of stationary data is less restrictive in this case.

-While previous work on {\sc cusum} for dependent data has primarily focused on the {\sc clt} regime, the main contribution of the present paper is that we consider a large-deviations (short: {\sc ld}) setting.
-More specifically, we construct {\sc ld}-based {\sc cusum}-type changepoint detection tests for dependent, multivariate Normal data, covering the class of (Gaussian) {\sc arma} processes.
-As {\sc ld} theory \cite{BUCK,DEMB} focuses on the rare-event setting, this framework is particularly suitable in situations that the probability of missing an alarm should be kept low ---~which is generally the case.
+While previous (asymptotic) work on {\sc cusum} for dependent data has primarily focused on the {\sc clt} regime, in the present paper we consider a large-deviations (short: {\sc ld}) setting.
+More specifically, we construct {\sc ld}-based {\sc cusum}-type changepoint detection tests for dependent normal data, covering also the class of (Gaussian) {\sc arma} processes.
+Since {\sc ld} theory \cite{BUCK,DEMB} focuses on the rare-event setting, this framework is particularly suitable for the problem at hand as the probability of raising a false alarm is required to be low.

-An additional attractive feature of applying {\sc ld} here, is that it nicely facilitates the analysis of multiple hypotheses tests.
-This is due to the fact that in the {\sc ld} regime the probability of a union of events essentially coincides with the probability of the most likely event among them; this phenomenon is usually referred to as the {\it principle of the largest term} \cite{GOW}.
-The changepoint detection problem under consideration corresponds to a multiple hypotheses setting: it tests if there is change in a parameter value {\it at some point} in the dataset.
+An additional attractive feature of applying {\sc ld} theory here is that it nicely facilitates the analysis of hypothesis testing with multiple alternatives.
+In the changepoint detection problem we have to consider a union of hypotheses corresponding to a change in a parameter value {\it at some point} in the dataset.
+In the {\sc ld} regime the probability of such a union of events essentially coincides with the probability of the most likely event among them; this phenomenon is usually referred to as the {\it principle of the largest term} \cite{GOW}.
+We therefore obtain a threshold {\it function} rather than a single value as is usually assumed (see \cite{BANI,Tartakovsky2014book}), ensuring that the probability of raising a false alarm is essentially equally likely irrespective of the location of the changepoint.
+We provide a numerical example in Section \ref{S5} that indicates that choosing a threshold \emph{function} is indeed favourable.

+In that section, we also discuss a number of relevant cases in greater detail: a change in the mean (with the correlations held fixed), a change in variance (for independent observations), and a change of the `scale' of the process (that is, the means blow up by a factor $f$, the covariance matrix by a factor $f^2$).
+In these cases we obtain particularly simple equations for the threshold function, see Eqs. (\ref{beetje}), (\ref{b_variance}) and (\ref{b_scale}), respectively.
+The change in scale example was considered in more detail in \cite{KEM2014} in a multidimensional setting; it has applications in the context of communication networks where a change in scale may result from an increase of the number of users.